Stupeflix/stupeflix-tasks-api/api.rst

 Tasks results
 -------------

-By default, output files are stored forever on Amazon S3.
+By default, output files are stored forever on Amazon S3 and served through Amazon Cloudflare.
 Other storage backends are available, see :doc:`storage` for a complete reference.